EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 ### 5. Which item was the most popular for each customer?

 - Create a `CTE`
-- In it, create a new column to show a `ranking of the items purchased by each customer (customer_id) based on the times purchased (COUNT of product_id)`
+- In it, create a new column to show a `ranking of the items purchased by each customer (customer_id) based on the times purchased (COUNT of product_id).
   - Rank 1 will be the most purchased item, 2 the second...
-  - For this you can use RANK or DENSE_RANK
+  - For this you can use RANK or DENSE_RANK.
-- From that CTE we then want to `select the most purchased item by each customer`
+- From that CTE we then want to `select the most purchased item by each customer`.
   - This is `WHERE rank = 1`

 ```sql